rschristopher/ischristtrue.com/src/truth.md

  ourselves yearning for the
  comforts of religious
  systems we just can't
- bring ourselves to actually believe.
+ bring ourselves to literally believe.

 For what is belief other than how we act in the face of the pain and suffering of life?
 What is it that we actually believe?
-And why do none of these systems have any foundational answers and always seem to bring us further and further away
+And why do none of these systems we espouse have any foundational answers and always seem to bring us further and further away